istana/libnss-maria/README.md

 ./script/build-debug.sh
 ```

-Set `PRODUCTION` variable to any value to build production build.
+Set `RELEASE` variable to any value to build a release build.

 ## License